Introduction and Overview

 The department has recently supported the following Ph.D. and master's theses: click the following link.

 The major objectives of our research activities include:

 - To promote research that has a significant social impact on global and local communities.

 - To promote research that contributes to endogenous development.

 Our goal is to carry out community-based research that will generate data that is directly collected from the field.
 Therefore, we place significant importance on fieldwork.
 At the same time, our department aims to contribute to policy making and promote actions to improve health and wellbeing outcomes by making the best use of community-based research.
-We carry out research by working in tandem with different research institutes, international organizations, JICA, NGOs, and universities in developing countries.
-While we mainly conduct research in developing countries, we also conduct research in Japan on matters of global importance.
+We carry out research by working in tandem with different research institutes, international organizations, JICA, NGOs, and universities in low- and middle-income countries.
+While we mainly conduct research in low- and middle-income countries, we also conduct research in Japan on matters of global importance.

 Major topics of current research include the following: 1) health, nutrition, and development; 2) health, human rights, and human security; 3) ecological approach to infectious disease control; 4) health promotion; 5) disaster and health; 6) human resources for health worldwide; and 7) maternal, newborn, and child health.

 Our research has been conducted in various countries, including Nepal, Myanmar, Thailand, Bangladesh, Vietnam, Lao PDR, Cambodia, Indonesia, Ghana, Tanzania, Kenya, Zambia, and Peru.